davidserruya/App_Pandas/README.md

 ## Demonstration

-In this video we will use the _dataset.xls_ file present in the repository :
+In this video we will use the _titanic.xls_ and _titanic.csv_ files present in the repository :

 ## Authors